This article is part of a larger series on Retail Management.

 ShipMonk creates an edge for itself by implementing high-tech enhancements throughout the fulfillment process.
 These warehouse upgrades increase productivity, optimize space utilization, improve ergonomics, boost throughput, enhance product security, and increase overall efficiency.

-ShipMonk uses warehouse management systems (WMSes) with RFID technology to tag and track storage locations, allowing its system to identify when product bins are being replenished, picked, or moved.
-This doesn’t contribute to security (as RFID tags are usually used) but creates more reliable, real-time inventory management capabilities.
+ShipMonk uses warehouse management systems (WMS) with RFID technology to tag and track storage locations, allowing its system to identify when product bins are being replenished, picked, or moved.
+This creates more reliable, real-time inventory management capabilities.

 Additionally, a dimensional scanning device is used to identify the best and most protective packaging for each unique item.
 Similar devices are used by Red Stag, ShipBob, and other competitors.